-Kongeparken is a popular theme park for the entire family.
-You can make your own delicious chocolate at the Freia Chocolate Factory, ride Norway's largest carousel, or try Norway's longest bobsled track - over 1,000 metres long.
+Kongeparken is a popular amusement park for the entire family.
+You can make your own delicious chocolate at the Freia Chocolate Factory, ride Norway's largest carousel, or try Norway's longest bobsled track - over 1,093 yards long.

 Sightseeing and museums

-During the summer season you can join an informative city sightseeing tour with a guide.
+During the summer season you can join an informative city sightseeing tour by bus with a guide.

-The city centre of Stavanger has short distances, which makes it easy to reach most attractions on foot.
-Why not stop by some of the town's many museums, such as the Norwegian Petroleum Museum, The Norwegian Canning Museum, Rogaland Museum of Fine Arts and the Norwegian Children's Museum on your walk?
+The city center of Stavanger is quite compact, which makes it easy to reach most attractions on foot.
+Why not stop by some of the city's many museums, such as the Norwegian Petroleum Museum, The Norwegian Canning Museum, Stavanger Museum of Fine Arts and the Norwegian Children's Museum on your walk?

 Broken Column, a sculpture project by Antony Gormley, is made up of 23 cast iron figures placed at different locations around Stavanger.
-The three Swords in Rock at Hafrsfjord remind you of the battle of the Vikings in 872 AD led by the famous King Harald the Fairhaired.
+The three Swords in rock at Hafrsfjord remind you of the battle of the Vikings in 872 AD led by the famous King Harald Fairhair.

-Vitenfabrikken (The science factory) in Sandnes has a planetarium where the constellations above us can be studied as well as experiences for the whole family.
-The learning centre at Kvia presents interactive experiences in technology, landscape, building styles and methods, as well as livestock.
+Vitenfabrikken ("the science factory") in Sandnes has a planetarium where the constellations above can be studied, as well as many other experiences.
+The Science Center presents interactive experiences in technology, landscape, building styles and methods, as well as livestock.

-The dramatic Lysefjord with the majestic Preikestolen (Pulpit Rock) is not far away and can be experienced all year round.
+The dramatic Lysefjord with the majestic Preikestolen ("the Pulpit Rock") is not far away and can be experienced all year round.
 The sightseeing boat tours depart from the harbour in Stavanger.
 The hikes to Preikestolen and Kjerag are also popular, and during the summer season bus transport is available.

-In 2008 the Stavanger Region was designated a European Capital of Culture.
-Although this year has passed there are still many cultural events and activities in the region.
-The food festival Gladmat, usually held at the end of July, is the biggest event in the region, and attracts around 250,000 visitors every year.
+In 2008 Stavanger and Sandnes were designated European Capital of Culture, a testimony to the variety and wide range of cultural events and activities in the region.
+The Gladmat Food Festival, usually held at the end of July, is a large happening in the region, and attracts around 250,000 visitors every year.

-The beaches of Sola and Jæren have excellent conditions for surfing and kiting.
+The beaches of Sola and Jæren have excellent conditions for surfing andkiting.
 The summer season is great for beginners, with warmer temperatures and gentle waves.
-The late autumn and winter season offers more demanding and rewarding conditions.
+The late autumn and winter season offer more demanding and rewarding conditions.